griffste/portfolio/masm/README.txt

+Description: This program exhibits a basic understanding of assembly language (masm) including functions, macros, and handling input/output.

+The program does the following:
-Description: The program generates and displays random combinatorics problems in the range n = [3...12] and r in [1...n], then prompts the user for an answer, and finally lets user know if they are correct or not.
+1) Generates and displays random combinatorics problems in the range n = [3...12] and r in [1...n]
-The program will repeat until the student chooses to quit.

-NOTE: User's numeric input read as string, validated, then converted to int
+2) Prompts user for answer, which is read in as a string, then validated and converted to an int
+3) Recursively solves the problem
+4) Tells the user if they were right or wrong
+5) Asks user if they would like another problem or would like to quit